Chloramines: Organic chloramines

 Very few chloramines are stable, and they easily decompose.
-In acid, they homolyze in the Hofmann–Löffler reaction; in base, they eliminate to the corresponding imines.
+In acid, they hydrolyze in the Hofmann–Löffler reaction; in base, they eliminate to the corresponding imines.

 Swimming pools

 Chloramines are formed by reaction of chlorine used to disinfect swimming pools with ammonia and urea introduced into the pools by human perspiration, saliva, mucus, urine, and other biologic substances, and by insects and other pests.
 Chloramines, especially trichloramine, are responsible for most of the "chlorine smell" of pools, as well as for skin, eye, and respiratory irritation.